 It only depends on how powerful the motor is for you to know how much waste it can grind.

 Most houses have dishwashers.
-The garbage disposal gives you the link into the disposal unit for grinding of the waste.
+The garbage disposal gives you the link to the disposal unit for grinding the waste.
 So, if you look on the side of the disposer you will find the dishwasher inlet.
 This is where you connect the dishwasher pipe.

 Waste line connecter

 The waste line connector lets out food waste from the garbage disposal to the sewer.
 You will find it in the lower chamber.
 Once you grind the food waste, it goes through the shredder rinds and into the waste connector.

 The essence of this connector is to flash out the waste to the drain pipes and sewers.

 This part will help you when you need the disposer to work, and it has just jammed or stopped working.